 Throughout the 50’s and early 60’s the Derby continued to thrive.
 Folks were lined up on Sunday afternoons at the hat for ice cream but JW claimed that he still didn’t make a profit.
 One of his claims was his son Jimmy was eating up all of the profit, he gained 50 pounds in one summer.
 The plaster roof on the hat building was deteriorating and the very late nights in the restaurant were starting to take a toll on JW.
 He decided to change his niche by targeting an older clientele so they could close earlier.
 In the early 60’s, he decided to move the bar to the back of the restaurant and put in more booths.
 They would serve an expanded menu and have waitresses but no curb service.
 Also, JW had the hat building torn down and he planted boxwoods in the foundation.
 JW started concentrating on fishing.
 In March 1973, JW Pell Sr. died of a heart attack at the age of 59 after a long day of bass fishing.

 After JW’s death, his widow Alice continued to run the Derby, but was looking to sell it.
 She sold it to her son James W. Pell Jr.(Jimmy).
 Jimmy and his wife Chris decided to take over the Derby with the philosophy of not letting long hours in the restaurant affect their quality of life.
 When Jimmy took over the Derby the business was way down.
 He analyzed when busy times were and decided to close earlier, open later, and close on Monday.
 He introduced the daily specials to the menu and made necessary repairs to the facility himself.
 During the late 70’s and early 80’s the Derby was thriving.
-In the mid 80’s, Jimmy decided to open another restaurant and asked his 2 children, Jimbo and Karen, to come work with him.
+In the mid 80’s, Jimmy decided to open another restaurant.
 The new Derby was a huge, cafeteria style restaurant in Mount Airy located on Highway 601, and remained profitable for him from 1985 until 1999.
 In 1999, Jimmy Pell retired after he sold the cafeteria.
 He also sold the original Derby to his son James W. Pell III(Jimbo).
 Jimmy now resides in Florida and Mount Airy with his wife Chris where they enjoy fishing and golf.